 conditions, preferences, behavioral issues and any other information a care giver should know about.

 - Another option to consider is placing your pet for adoption.
 It is a difficult decision that only you can make, but it is important to be mindful of what is best for your pet.
 Leaving an abusive relationship often comes with a great deal of uncertainty and limited options.
 Many shelters and housing communities have breed and weight restrictions or do not accept pets at all.
 If you are renting a new home, a pet deposit will most likely be required and that can be very expensive.
 Knowing your pet will be in a loving and stable home can help to make the decision to leave your abusive situation easier.

 No matter where your pet goes, the location should be kept secret.
 The abuser may want to try and recover the pet in order to intimidate or regain control over you and your children.

-Be sure to establish a safety plan for yourself and your children, in addition to being informed on domestic violence and stalking.
 You can also refer to these resources for animal safety for more information on animal rights and safety.